yoavram/Milpitas/ms/ms.md

 There has been several models of phenotype switching in which the phenotype is vertically transmitted, but the fidelity of this transmission is determined by a genetic modifier locus (@Leigh1970; @Lachmann1996; @Ishii1989; @Kussell2005; @King2007; @Liberman2011).
 In these models, under fluctuating selection, the evolutionary stable switching rate is $\approx \frac{1}{k}$ if selection fluctuates every _k_ generations, but not if _k_ is random with large variance or if selection is not symmetric [@Liberman2011; @Salathe2009a].

-Our model can represent a similar case in which transmission infidelity doesn't result in a random phenotype but rather in a phenotype drawn from the parental population; for example, if offspring sometimes imitate unrelated adults instead of their parents [TODO: REF?].
+Our model can represent a similar case in which transmission infidelity doesn't result in a random phenotype but rather in a phenotype drawn from the parental population; for example, if offspring sometimes mistakenly imitate unrelated adults instead of their parents, or if a proportion of offspring are reared by foster parents.
 In this case, the optimal phenotype distribution is encoded by the population composition, rather than by the genetic modifier locus, and selection favors individuals that draw their phenotype from the population distribution rather than copy the parental phenotype.
 This kind of oblique transmission might apply to many species of bacteria that utilize quorum sensing and other cell-to-cell signaling to determine their phenotypes [@Waters2005].